SAP-samples/teched2022-XP280/exercises/ex2/README.md

 - Create destinations for deployment
 - Create transport nodes and routes

-## Create Target Subaccounts for Transport
+## Exercise 2.0 - Create Target Subaccounts for Transport

 ### Create the Test Subaccount